nimitmk7/knowledge-treasure/Object Oriented Programming/Inheritance.md

 ## Advantages
 There are two main benefits to using inheritance:
-1. Code reuse: Inheritance allows you to reuse code that you have already written.
+1. **Code reuse**: Inheritance allows you to reuse code that you have already written.
 This can save you time and effort, and it can also help to make your code more consistent.
-2. Extensibility: Inheritance allows you to extend the functionality of an existing class.
+2. **Extensibility**: Inheritance allows you to extend the functionality of an existing class.
 This can be useful for creating new classes that are tailored to specific needs.

 ## Example

-1. Superclass
+-  Superclass
 ```Java
 public class Bicycle {